psheehan/pdspy/docs/fitting.rst

 The things in particular you’ll want to update are:

-**file:** Either the MS file for your dataset, or the HDF5 visibility files the were created above.
-Can list as many as you’d like, I just put in 2 as an example.
-(All of the entries in the visibilities dictionary should be lists with the same number of elements).
++ :code:`file`: Either the MS file for your dataset, or the HDF5 visibility files the were created above.
+Can list as many as you’d like.
+All of the entries in the visibilities dictionary should be lists with the same number of elements.

-**freq/lam:** The frequency/wavelength of the observations.
-Freq should be a string, lam a number.
++ :code:`freq/lam`: The frequency/wavelength of the observations.
+Both should be strings.

-**x0/y0:** If the data is far off-center, these are initial corrections to approximately center the data.
++ :code:`x0/y0`: If the data is far off-center, these are initial corrections to approximately center the data.
 Positive x0 means east (i.e. to the left in a CASA image) and positive y0 is north (i.e. up in a CASA image).

-**image_file:** every HDF5 file should have a corresponding FITS image to show the best fit model over.
++ :code:`image_file`: every HDF5/MS file should have a corresponding FITS image to show the best fit model over.
 All of the other image_* parameters correspond to values from the image: pixelsize, npix

 Then at the bottom the **parameters** dictionary gives you a giant list of parameters that can be turned on or off.
 When a parameter has fixed:True, then it is fixed at a value of value.
 If fixed:False, then it’s a free parameter constrained by limits.
-For a full list of parameters, see `here <https://github.com/psheehan/pdspy/blob/master/pdspy/modeling/base_parameters.py>`_
+For a full list of parameters, see `here <https://github.com/psheehan/pdspy/blob/master/pdspy/modeling/base_parameters.py>`_.
+Many of the parameters are fairly self-explanatory, but here's some info on the less obvious ones:

-The **flux_unc\*** parameters at the bottom add a flux uncertainty to the observations, with sigma:0.1 = 10% uncertainty (but that can be changed), and a Gaussian prior.
-You can add as many of these as you have visibility files, so you can tune the flux uncertainty separately for each dataset.
++ :code:`disk_type`: You can choose between a disk that is truncated after R_disk (:code:`truncated`) or disk that is exponentially tapered beyond R_disk (:code:`exptaper`).

++ :code:`envelope_type`: You can choose between no envelope (:code:`none`), the standard envelope perscription from Ulrich 1976 (:code:`ulrich`), or the envelope perscription from Ulrich 1976, but with an exponential taper beyond R_env (:code:`ulrich-tapered`).

++ :code:`dust_file`/:code:`envelope_dust`: The dust opacities used in the modeling.
+Two common values to use here are :code:`pollack_new.hdf5`, which follow the recipe from Pollack et al. 1994, more or less, or :code:`diana_wice.hdf5`, which are similar to the opacities from the DIANA project.

++ :code:`gas_file*`: You can add as many of these as you like.
+Some built in options are :code:`co.dat`, :code:`13co.dat`, and :code:`c18o.dat`, but any LAMDA file should be able to be added.
+These files live in the pdspy/pdspy/gas/data directory.

 Running a model
 """""""""""""""